ni/measurement-plugin-python/CONTRIBUTING.md

 # Updating gRPC stubs when a .proto file is modified

-`ni_measurement_service\_internal\stubs` directory contains the auto-generated python files based on measurement services related protobuf(.proto) files.
+The `ni_measurement_service\_internal\stubs` directory contains the auto-generated python files based on measurement services related protobuf (.proto) files.
 The file needs to be replaced whenever there is a change to these .proto files:

 - DiscoveryServices.proto
 - Measurement.proto